richmahn/en_tn/1co/04/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations from the Old Testament by indenting them.
-The ULB and other English translations indent the words in 4:6 that are quoted from the Old Testament.
+Some translations indent sayings to show that the author is quoting them.
+The ULB does this with the saying that Paul quotes in 4:6.

 #### Special concepts in this chapter ####